-Eggslut started as a food truck on the streets of Los Angeles in 2011.
-Today, the gourmet, upscale fast food restaurant has locations in Southern California, Seoul, Tokyo, London, and even Kuwait City.
+What started as a simple food truck in Los Angeles in 2011 has grown into a global brand.
+Today, you can find locations in Southern California, Seoul, Tokyo, London, and even Kuwait City.

-Their signature dish, appropriately named the Slut, features a coddled egg placed on top of a house-made potato puree, served with slices of toasted baguettes for your dipping pleasure.
+Their signature dish is the Slut.
+It features a coddled egg on top of house-made potato puree and is served with toasted baguette slices for dipping.

-If you are looking for more affordable food options in the city, be sure to check out my post on 14 of the best cheap eats on the Las Vegas Strip.
+If you are looking for more wallet-friendly food in the city, be sure to check out my post on 14 of the best cheap eats on the Las Vegas Strip.

 Waiting in Line

-Once at the front of the line, I placed my order with the friendly cashier, who told me to listen for my name.
-When I heard my name, my food was ready.
-I then picked up my food at the counter to the right of the kitchen.
+Fortunately, the line moves fast.
+Once I reached the front, the ordering process was simple.
+I placed my order, listened for my name, and picked up my food at the counter to the right of the kitchen.

 Eggslut Menu

-Those more adventurous might try the Gaucho Sandwich with seared Wagyu tri-tip and chimichurri sauce.
+For something heavier, the Gaucho Sandwich features seared Wagyu tri-tip and chimichurri sauce.

 Bacon, Egg & Cheese Sandwich